-Hiddo Algera, Master student: I obtained my Bachelor’s degree in Astronomy at Leiden University in 2015, with a research project focused on characterizing the ring structure of the protoplanetary disk HL Tau by modelling its visibilities, under supervision of Dr. Michiel Hogerheijde.
+Hiddo Algera, M.Sc. student (now PhD student): I obtained my Bachelor’s degree in Astronomy at Leiden University in 2015, with a research project focused on characterizing the ring structure of the protoplanetary disk HL Tau by modelling its visibilities, under supervision of Dr. Michiel Hogerheijde.
 My main research interests are in the fields of high-energy astrophysics and cosmology and currently I’m doing research on accreting millisecond neutron stars, specifically on the phenomenon of intermittent X-ray pulsations.

 PAST GROUP MEMBERS

-- Peter Bult (UvA, now postdoc at the UvA) (PhD thesis)
+- Peter Bult (UvA, now NASA fellow at Goddard Space Flight Center) (PhD thesis)

-- Tomas Stolker (UvA, now grad. student at the UvA) (Master thesis)
+- Tomas Stolker (UvA, now postdoc at ETH Zurich) (Master thesis)

-- Peter Bult (UvA, now postdoc at the UvA) (Master thesis abstract)
+- Peter Bult (UvA, now NASA fellow at Goddard) (Master thesis abstract)